Building Apps with Pokemon, SpaceX, and GraphQL Studio

 [00:37:25.20] - Lucia Cerchie Yeah.

-[00:37:26.11] - Sam Hill Also, I wanted to just say, for this one, so people kind of know what's going on.
-You know, there's a.
-There's a post, right.
-You're sending a post here.
-So for Postman, just give it a quick, quick rundown there.
-And then in here I did a bunch of enters because they didn't know how to drop this down low enough.
-But I have my variables in here.
-Just know if you ever come in here, you have to add these variables.
-You have to be able to actually pass in your keys if you take this to an outside source outside of just the studio, because the studio handled that for us in there.
-But in here, you'd have to actually pass those keys in there again, if you take it to a third, like something like Postman.
-That's all I wanted to say.
-If anyone else has anything else.
+[00:37:26.11] - Sam Hill Also, I wanted to just say for this one, so people kind of know what's going on, this is a POST, right?
+You're sending a POST here.
+So for Postman, just to give a quick rundown there, in here I did a bunch of enters because I didn't know how to drop this down low enough, but I have my variables in here.
+Just know, if you ever come in here, you have to add these variables.
+You have to actually pass in your keys if you take this to an outside source outside of just the studio, because the studio handled that for us in there.
+But in here you'd have to actually pass those keys in there again if you take it to something like Postman.
+That's all I wanted to say, if anyone else has anything else.

-[00:38:03.20] - Anthony Campolo Yeah, Just going to drop a couple of links in the chat for our stepzen.com if you want to learn more about us.
-And then we also have a discord.
-We love to see you there and hang out with us if you're building anything.
-We love to see that you can keep up with.
-As we're doing these live streams and putting out other content about this.
-This is really like just the beginning.
-This was just last week is when we put this out.
-So we're all very, very excited here on the team about this and we're going to be continuing to do more workshops and live streams and blogs about what you can do with it and if there's anything you'd be interested in learning about or APIs you think would be cool to integrate.
-We would love to hear from you and to know what you're interested in building.
-Then also keeps tuned from Lucia's advent of code that will be running soon.
+[00:38:03.20] - Anthony Campolo Yeah, just going to drop a couple of links in the chat for stepzen.com if you want to learn more about us.
+Then we also have a Discord.
+We'd love to see you there and hang out with us.
+If you're building anything, we'd love to see that.
+You can keep up with us as we're doing these live streams and putting out other content about this.
+This is really just the beginning.
+This was just last week when we put this out, so we're all very, very excited here on the team about this.
+We're going to be continuing to do more workshops and live streams and blogs about what you can do with it.
+If there's anything you'd be interested in learning about, or APIs you think would be cool to integrate, we would love to hear from you and know what you're interested in building.
+Also keep tuned for Lucia's Advent of Code, which will be running soon.

 [00:38:57.02] - Anthony Campolo Advent of GraphQL.